Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'list', the resource 'alert events', and the scope 'for the API key owner'.
-It distinguishes from sibling tools like get_alert_event (single) and explain_alert_event (explanation).
+The description clearly states the verb 'List' and the resource 'alert events', and specifies the scope 'for the API key owner'.
+While it distinguishes from sibling tools like 'get_alert_event' by implying a plural result, it does not explicitly contrast with other list tools like 'list_relay_events'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.